FabriLluvia/TeslaOS/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 Name: Bug report
 About: Create a report to help us improve
-title: 'Title'
+Title: 'Title'
-labels: 'Labels'
+Labels: 'Labels'
-assignees: 'Assignees'
+Assignees: 'Assignees'
 ---

 **Describe the bug**